Nikhil-Singh25/jenkins_pipeline/README.md

 - go to : settings → webhooks → add webhook → paste the DNS link of Jenkins-Master add `github-webhook/` at the end of url → This url is endpoint in our jenkins server which will handle the webhook events(here,any update on github repo)

-Now make some changed in your README.md file and commit to github, you webhook-test jobshouldautomatically run
+Now make some changed in your README.md file and commit to github, you webhook-test job sould automatically run

 it should look like this→ [http://ec2-43-205-2-42.ap-south-1.compute.amazonaws.com/github-webhook/](http://ec2-43-205-2-42.ap-south-1.compute.amazonaws.com/github-webhook/)

 - **[6]** **Deployment to Elastic Beanstalk**

+    → Go to AWS Beanstalk console create a new Beanstalk application and name it `Jenkins-Beanstalk`

+    → Create a Jenkins freestyle job:

+    → General : Add the github url in github project .

+    → Source Code Management : check- Git → **Repository URL** : add the url of  repo & change **Branch Specifier** : */main accordingly.
+         In additional behaviours select **Check out to specific local branch**

+    → Build Triggers : **GitHub hook trigger for GITScm polling**

+    → Build Steps :  add the below code in the **command** and save

 ```bash
 #!/bin/bash -xe